Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

     **Make sure**: each row only fills in either the required test case or test step columns.
 If the system cannot tell whether an entry is a test case or step it is skipped over when sending to Spira.

+**Creating New Test Cases and Steps**
+ - If you want to upload brand new test cases and steps to the system, you will use the **Send Data to Spira** button
+ - Click Prepare Sheet to create the correctly formatted template for your chosen product and artifact
+ - Do not alter the worksheet structure of the generated sheet (do not add, remove, or rearrange columns)
+ - Enter the test case data in the test case columns for your first row
-* A test step must have a test case parent to be linked to and all test steps below a test case will become the steps for that test case.
+ - On the very next row, enter the test step data only (this is very important).
+A test step must have a test case parent to be linked to and all test steps below a test case will become the steps for that test case
+ - Add more test steps as needed in subsequent rows.
+To add a second test case, start a new row and fill in the test case fields again
+ - Once your data is ready, click Send to upload the data to Spira

+ **Important Notes for New Items:**

-* There is no need to number the test steps -- SpiraPlan adds this information automatically
+ - There is no need to number the test steps manually — Spira adds this information automatically
+ - You can currently only send a maximum 200 test cases at a time, their steps don't count for this limit
-* If a row has a mix of required fields in for both test cases and test steps, the addon won't know if it is a test case or a test step, so it will flag this an error
+ - If a row has a mix of required fields in for both test cases and test steps, the addon won't know if it is a test case or a test step, so it will flag this an error

 Following is an example of how to add Test Cases and Test Steps to Spira:

 ![Spreadsheet add test cases](img/excel365-test-cases.png)

+**Updating Existing Test Cases**

+If you would like to update test cases that are already in the system, you must use the **Get Data from Spira** button to pull them into Excel first.

+!!! warning "Important Limitation on Updating Steps" While you can modify the data for existing test cases and existing test steps, **you cannot add new steps to existing test cases via the Excel** Add-in.
+You can only modify the steps that have already been pulled down.
+To add completely new steps to an existing test case, please do so directly within the Spira web interface.

 ### Incidents
 **Remaining Effort**: the add-in populates 'Remaining Effort' in Spira equally to the spreadsheet's entry for 'Estimated Effort'